SagiBarak/TickCheck/README.md

 The app get the requested data from Zappa website on realtime (there is no API for this site).<br>
 In the <a href="https://github.com/SagiBarak/TickCheck/blob/master/app/src/main/java/sagib/edu/tickcheck/ShowDataSource.java">ShowsDataSource</a> and <a href="https://github.com/SagiBarak/TickCheck/blob/master/app/src/main/java/sagib/edu/tickcheck/ShowByDateDataSource.java">ShowsByDateDataSource</a> classes there is a parsing proccess that get the data for each show (by request).<br>
-There is also a caching of the ArrayList to keep the user's bandwidth.<br>
+There is also a caching of the ArrayList to save the user's bandwidth.<br>
 All the private data (Users, MyShows lists, Chats) stored in Firebase Database and Firebase Storage (for the profile images).
 <br><br>
-The project includes three Activities and 17 Fragments (Dialogs and BottomSheet included).
+The project includes 3 Activities and 17 Fragments (Dialogs and BottomSheet included).

 <H2> Tools </H2>